 You may refer to BIRD's download page.

-Split IPv4 and IPv6 to two processes compared to V2
+Split IPv4 and IPv6 into two processes compared to V2

 And lack some features, like Multiprotocol BGP, OSPFv3, etc